AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 * **Spacer**
 * **Text Style**

-The formatted text will then be shown on the page; the actual design will depend on the site CSS:
+The formatted text is shown on the page.
+The actual design depends on the site CSS:

 ![dc_text_use](assets/dc_text_use.png)